Construction begins on Desautels Concert Hall

 The concert hall’s inspired design is the work of Winnipeg’s Cibinel Architecture and Toronto’s Teeple Architects.
 Both Cibinel partners, George Cibinel (BES/77) and Michael Robertson (BA/98, MArch/04), are UM graduates, as is Tomer Diamant (BEnvD/04) of Teeple.

-Funding to-date for the Desautels Concert Hall has come from its benefactor, Marcel Desautels, who previously made a $10 million gift, and through the generosity of many other donors.
+Dr. Marcel Desautels, benefactor and name-sake for the faculty, played a leading role in making this project a reality when he made a generous $20 million gift to the faculty, designating $10 million specifically for a new concert hall.
+Other generous donors followed his lead.
 In December 2019, the university gratefully acknowledged a gift of $2.5 million from Dr. Michael F. B. Nesbitt.
 More recently, a gift of $2.5 million was also generously given by Gail Asper.

 “I am delighted to be part of this exciting project and I can’t wait to see our talented musicians shine on this first-class stage, says Gail Asper.
 “I hope that donors will consider joining me in contributing to this new venue that will help to nurture the fine talent our province is so famous for.”